 The Year 1948 and After

-The year 1948 brought about radical political changes.
-The Communist seizure of power in Czechoslovakia had a major impact on the fate of the villa, which was assigned to be an "apartment villa".
-In 1951, František Müller died of carbon monoxide poisoning while stoking the villa's furnace.
-The Müllers' only daughter, Eva, decided to emigrate, leaving her mother alone in the house.
-In 1955, through a decision of the Regional National Committee for Prague 6, the villa became the property of the state, used in part as a depository for the applied-art collections of the National Gallery in Prague.
-In 1959, the villa was definitively seized; Milada Müllerová was assigned two rooms and a bath, using the former boudoir and library as her residence.
-The remaining sections of the villa became the offices for the national textbook company, State Pedagogical Publishing.
-In her last years, Milada Müllerová put almost superhuman efforts into working to save the villa, and requested the Swiss architects Frank Gloor, Rolf Gutmann and Felix Schwarz to prepare a plan for creating an Adolf Loos Centre in the Villa Müller.
+The year 1948 brought with it a number of political changes.
+The communist coup in Czechoslovakia significantly affected the fate of the villa, which became the so-called "tenant villa".
+In 1951, František Müller poisoned himself with carbon monoxide while lighting a fire in the villa's boiler room.
+The Müllers' only daughter Eva emigrated.
+The villa remained as a single owner.
+In 1955, the villa became state property by decision of the District National Committee in Prague 6, and the depository of applied art of the National Gallery in Prague was relocated to the building.
+In 1959, the villa was definitively expropriated and Mrs. Milada Müllerová was allocated a two-room apartment with a bathroom.
+The ladies' boudoir and library served as her apartment, while the other rooms of the villa housed the offices of the national enterprise State Pedagogical Publishing House.
+Milada Müllerová made great efforts to save the villa.
+She asked the Swiss architects Frank Gloor, Rolf Gutmann and Felix Schwarz to prepare a proposal for the establishment of an Adolf Loos center in the Müller villa.